m-ender/labyrinth/README.md

 # Labyrinth

 Labyrinth is a two-dimensional [esoteric programming language](https://esolangs.org/wiki/Main_Page).
 The source code resembles a maze which is traversed by the instruction pointer.
-Labyrinth has two (to author's knowledge) unique features: a) there are no control flow operators - control flow is determined solely by the layout of the maze - and b) the source code can be modified at runtime via cyclic shifts of rows and columns.
+Labyrinth has two main features setting it apart from most other languages: a) there are no control flow operators - control flow is determined solely by the layout of the maze - and b) the source code can be modified at runtime via cyclic shifts of rows and columns.
 The latter mechanic was inspired by the German board game [*Das verrückte Labyrinth*](https://en.wikipedia.org/wiki/Labyrinth_(board_game)).

 Labyrinth is Turing-complete as any Brainfuck program can be translated to Labyrinth quite trivially.